 I am a midlife woman too, and I’ve walked in many pairs of shoes.
-I could be described as a woman in my Third Act, not just my second 50.
 In fact, I once was 6.5 years of age, but someone moved my decimal point when I wasn’t looking.

 But I still want to finish strong, vital and fiercely independent, just like I was when I was 6!

 I’m not done yet.
 And neither are you.
 There is an opportunity for you also to go on your style discovery tour: a fun and fascinating time learning new strategies on so many levels to bring joie de vivre into your Feisty 40s, Fabulous 50s, Sexy 60s, Sensuous 70s and Audacious 80s, no matter what life throws at you!

 Do you dare to be stylish among the other hot older women?

 Give yourself permission to find your ‘secret sauce’.
 I’ve got you.
 I see you.
 Contact or Call me if you want to have a chat to see if there is a benefit for you.

 Before you go, Jump over to my Facebook Page and let’s stay in touch.
 Like or Follow my page will keep you posted on what’s happening, updates and interesting stuff!

 As I evolve in life and well on my way through my Sassy 60’s, so too does my perspective about everything in my life.
 This was brought about by a series of events which made me ask myself, are you willing to let go?